nih-cfde/use-case-library-build/library/USERSTORY-75.md

 ---
 input: a COPDGene cohort and i2b2/tranSMART and variable list
 output: generate a statistical analysis by variable
 task: do statistical analysis based upon a variable
 tags:
 - COPDGene
-- statistical
+- statistical analysis
 - variable list
 ---